Wind power in Maine: Bingham Wind Farm

 The Bingham Wind Farm was developed by Novatus Energy and is located near Kingsbury Plantation, Maine (45.132707°N 69.691472°W) and consists of 56 Vestas V112 3.3 MW turbines.

 Pisgah Mountain

 Pisgah Mountain wind farm is owned by Pisgah Mountain LLC and operates five Vestas V90-1.8 MW wind turbines in Clifton Maine (44.775151°N 68.522281°W).
 Seven local owners own 51% of Pisgah Mountain LLC and the remaining 49% is owned by SWEB Development USA a subsidiary of WEB Windenergie.

 Canton Mountain Wind Project

 The Canton Mountain Wind Project consists of eight GE 2.85 megawatt wind turbines with 103 meter rotors on 85 meter towers.
 It was developed by Patriot Renewables, it is located in Canton Maine (44.517242°N 70.302412°W), and went online in November, 2017.

+Downeast Wind

+The Downeast Wind Project consists of 30 Vestas V150 4.2 megawatt turbines which carry a rotor diameter of 150 meters on 120 meter towers.
+The project was developed by Apex Clean Energy.
+It is located in Washington County, ME (44.703635°N 67.875950°W).

 Offshore wind energy

 Offshore wind energy represents Maine's largest untapped natural energy resource, rated at 156 GW.
 The University of Maine Advanced Structures and Composites Center has led efforts to develop this resource with its patented floating wind turbine technology, VolturnUS.

 In 2008, as a result of the Maine Ocean Energy Task Force, Maine established a renewable ocean energy goal, including the installation of 5 GW of offshore wind energy by 2030.

 North America’s first offshore wind turbine was deployed in 2013.
 The VolturnUS is a floating concrete hull design that can support a wind turbine in waters 45 meters deep or more.
 In 2013 a 1:8th scale VolturnUS hull with a 65 ft tall turbine was towed into Penobscot Bay near Castine, Maine where it was connected to the grid and tested for 18 months.
 Following the successful deployment of the VolturnUS Maine Aqua Ventus 1, GP, LLC, is leading a demonstration project off Monhegan Island, ME called New England Aqua Ventus I using the same floating hull and turbine technology.